jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 ## 06: Model selection 🛠️

 Experimentation here suggests that a support vector machine (SVC) trained on TF-IDF vectors is the most promising strategy.
-Neural network trained on vector embeddings appear to lead to overfitting on this relatively small dataset.
+Neural networks trained on vector embeddings appear to lead to overfitting on this small dataset.

-large gap between training/validation accuracy for neural networks suggests they are overfitting.
 [See notebook.](Notebooks/06_model_selection.ipynb)

-#### Model accuracy
+#### Model accuracies

 ![Model accuracies](Images/spanish_portuguese_models_accuracies.png)

-#### Training vs, validation accuracy gap for neural networks
+#### Training vs. validation gap for neural networks

 <pre>
 Spanish: